tighten/easy-embeddable-polls/README.md

 The `RenderlessPoll` component follows the [renderless component pattern](https://adamwathan.me/renderless-components-in-vuejs/).
 We will not dive into the concept of renderless components in this documentation, instead recommending you read the previously linked article to familiarize yourself.

 Below is an example of an implementation of the `RenderlessPoll` component, including all slot props.
-It should be noted as well that the [`Poll` component](https://github.com/tightenco/easy-embeddable-polls/blob/master/src/components/Poll.vue) is an implementation of the `RenderlessPoll` component itself.
+It should be noted as well that the [`Poll` component](https://github.com/tightenco/easy-embeddable-polls/blob/master/src/components/Poll.vue) itself is an implementation of the `RenderlessPoll` component.

 ```js
 <renderless-poll endpoint="http://www.example.com" :choices="{'banana_bread': 'Banana Bread', 'wheat_bread': 'Wheat Bread', 'sourdough_bread': 'Sourdough Bread'}">